Feuerlabs/exometer/doc/exometer.md

 caching will be performed.

 * `{status, enabled | disabled}` - Default is `enabled`.
 If the metric is `disabled`, calls to [`get_value/1`](#get_value-1) will return `{ok, disabled}`, and calls to [`update/2`](#update-2) and [`sample/1`](#sample-1) will return `ok` but will do nothing.

+* `{snmp, [{DataPoint, ReportInterval}]}` - defines a link to SNMP reporting, where the given data points are sampled at the given intervals, converted to SNMP PDUs and transmitted via the `exometer_report_snmp` reporter.

+* `{snmp_syntax, [{DataPoint | {default}, SYNTAX}]}` - specifies a custom
+SNMP type for a given data point. `SYNTAX` needs to be a binary or a string, and corresponds to the SYNTAX definition in the generated SNMP MIB.

+For example, the default value for an exometer counter is `"Counter32"`, which expands to `SYNTAX Counter32` in the corresponding MIB object definition.
+If a 64-bit counter (not supported by SNMPv1) is desired instead, the option `{snmp_syntax, [{value, "Counter64"}]}` can be added to the counter entry (note that `value` in this case is the name of the data point representing the counter value).

 <a name="re_register-3"></a>

 ### re_register/3 ###